b12io/orchestra/docs/source/bots.rst

 =============================

-The ``detailed_scription_function`` is used to dynamically describe a ``Task`` when ``StaffBot`` makes requests to workers offering them the opportunity to work on the ``Task``.
+The ``detailed_scription_function`` is used to dynamically describe a ``Task`` when ``StaffBot`` makes requests to workers, offering them the opportunity to work on the ``Task``.
 The function is given a ``task_details`` dictionary and can be passed extra ``kwargs`` as shown below::